-I love a good science fiction or fantasy story but find the need for writers to show off their world building, scientific knowledge, or vocabulary can really drag on a story.
+I love a good fantasy or sci-fi anime story but find the need for writers to show off their world building, scientific knowledge, or vocabulary can really drag on a story.
 Good sci-fi and fantasy organically integrate their fantastic or futuristic settings without drowning the viewer or reader in exposition.
 However what really makes the genre shine for me is the exploration of characters and possibilities.
 2019 certainly gave us plenty of that.

 Please note, the nominees and winning choice are entirely my own opinion and are not based on any rigid criteria.
 Feel free to nominate your own winners for the categories in the comments.
 Help other readers find some awesome anime from 2019 to watch.